 Wrapping Up: Transfer Files From Mac to Mac

-If the two Macs are in vicinity of each other and the file to be transferred is relatively small, AirDrop is your best bet.
-However for larger files, Thunderbolt cables or File Sharing seem to do the job just perfect.
-And if the two machines are not in proximity, physical storage devices can be used to carry the files from one Mac to the other and for even larger distances, online services is the way to go.
+If the two Macs are in the vicinity of each other and the file to be transferred is relatively small, AirDrop is your best bet.
+However, for larger files, Thunderbolt cables or File Sharing seem to do the job just perfect.
+And if the two machines are not in proximity, physical storage devices can be used to carry the files from one Mac to the other and for even larger distances, online services are the way to go.

 So this was our five ways to transfer files from Mac to Mac.
 Did we miss anything?
 Have any doubts?
 Let us in the comments below.